awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 $sudo yum install nfs-utils
 ```

 When the file interface is enabled, it exposes an NFS mount point for each local bucket on the device\.
 The file interface supports NFS versions 3, 4\.0, and 4\.1\.
 You can mount the file shares with a simple command with the IP address for the file interface\.
-For more information, see [Getting the IP Address for the File Share of a Bucket on a Snowball Edge device](#fileinterface-ipaddress)\.
+For more information, see [Getting the IP address for the file share of a bucket on a Snowball Edge device](#fileinterface-ipaddress)\.

 When you have the IP address, you can mount a bucket with the following command\.